 (z) Situations not covered by these rules

-Should any situation or matter arise, not covered in these rules, the matter shall be referred to the Executive Council (comprising the convener, assistant convener in charge of state-wide, and the conveners of the region concerned) for decision which will be final.
+Should any situation or matter arise, not covered in these rules, the matter shall be referred to the subcommittee (comprising the state convener, assistant state convener in charge of state-wide, and the conveners of the association concerned) for decision which will be final.

 6.15.2 Rugby League state trials